Cervical cancer

 Unusual bleeding

 In most cases, vaginal bleeding is the first noticeable symptom of cervical cancer.
-It usually occurs after having sex.
+It usually happens after having sex.

 Bleeding at any other time, other than your expected monthly period, is also considered unusual.
 This includes bleeding after the menopause (when a woman's monthly periods stop) and in between periods.